otto-torino/django-baton/README.md

   * Automatic translations (integrates with `django-modeltranslation`).
   * Text summarization for content creation.
   * Text corrections for improved writing.
-  * Image generation using DALL·E 3.
+  * Image generation using GPT Image.
   * This version also introduced robust theme support, making customization easier than ever.
 Most theme changes no longer require recompiling the JavaScript application.

 > **🎨 Explore Themes!**